waartaa/waartaa/README.md

 # waartaa

-A web IRC client written in Meteor JS.
+A web IRC client written on top of React and Pyramid.
 It is aimed towards being an intuitive, collaborative IRC client across multiple devices of the user along with centralized logging.

+## Development

+1. Install the virtualenvwrapper package
+``sudo dnf install python-virtualenvwrapper``

+2. Create a virtualenv
+``mkvirtualenv hubs``

+3. Install the required packages
+``pip install -r dev_requirements.txt``

+4. Run the pyramid development server
+``pserve development.ini``

+5. Move to the waartaa client folder in another window
+``cd waartaa/client/``

+6. Start the server
+``npm start``

 ## Contribute